Are you trying to decide between Gravity Forms vs Contact Form 7 vs WPForms?

 - Gravity Forms vs Contact Form 7 vs WPForms: Which One Is Best?

-Which WordPress Form Builder Plugin Is Easiest For Beginners?
+Which WordPress Form Builder Plugin Is Easiest to Use?

 If you’re just getting started and you need a form builder for your site, this is the most important part.
 How easy is it to get started?
 And how long does it take to make a form?